AI-sandbox/MergeGenome/readmes/README_2_change_chrom_notation.md

 ## 2. Standardize chromosome notation

-The standard chromosome nomenclature in CHROM field can be in two forms, **chr{chromosome_number}** or **{chromosome_number}**.
-Although both are correct, the notation adopted in each dataset has to be the same for merging purposes.
+The standard chromosome nomenclature in the CHROM field can be in two forms, **chr{chromosome_number}** or **{chromosome_number}**.
+Although both notations are correct, we have to ensure they are written in the same way before merging both datasets.

-In order to change the chromosome nomenclature from {chromosome_number} to chr{chromosome_number} of all files per chromosome, you can use the script in `utils/partition_and_rename_chr.py`.
+In order to change the chromosome nomenclature from {chromosome_number} to chr{chromosome_number} of each file per chromosome, you can use the script in `utils/partition_and_rename_chr.py`.

 ````{python}
 def rename_chromosome(vcf_data, before, after):